DEPARTMENT OF LANGUAGES, LITERATURES AND LINGUISTICS [DLLL]

 PACE & COVERAGE

-The course is semi-intensive in nature and moves quite fast: six hours per lesson.
-Fourteen lessons in the Lecture Notes will be completed.
-Approximately 480 Kanji will be covered including the 120 introduced in AP/JP1000 6.0 (or AS/JP1000 6.0).
+The course is semi-intensive in nature and moves fast: one lesson per week.
+Twenty lessons of the Lecture Notes will be completed and the two Kana systems and 120 Kanji [Sino-Japanese characters] will be introduced.

 TESTS, ASSIGNMENTS & QUIZZES